alinex/node-builder/README.md

 This will push the changes to the origin repository.
 With the `--message` option it will also add and commit all other changes before doing so.

-    > alinex-make -c push                  # from within the package directory
+    > builder -c push                  # from within the package directory
-    > alinex-make -c push ./node-error     # or from anywhere else
+    > builder -c push ./node-error     # or from anywhere else

 or to also commit the last changes